Ana Rita Díaz-Muñoz, Academic Director

 Ms. Jorgensen is an economist with a master’s degree in economics from the Universidad de San Andrés and a master’s degree in industrial economics from the Universidad Carlos III in Madrid.
 She has held positions as a researcher in Argentina and Spain, looking at issues of cost effectiveness and has also worked on analyzing health and disease econometrically.
 In Spain, Natalia studied issues related to immigration and health, and she developed estimation models of demand for healthcare.
 At the international level, she has participated in consultation projects with the European Commission and has participated in conferences and seminars.
 Currently, Ms. Jorgensen works as a professor and researcher at ISALUD, where she analyzes the cost effectiveness of programs related to neglected tropical diseases as well as the determinants of obesity in Argentina.

 Arnaldo Dario Medina

 Ms. Poccioni holds a degree in social communication, with a specialty in the methodology of scientific research and investigation.
-She is the assistant director of the Instituto de Ciencias de la Salud de la UNAJ, the academic secretary and a professor of the communication and health specialization at UNLP, a professor of communication and health of the bachelor’s program in nursing at the UNAJ, and a professor of social communication at UNLP.
+She is the assistant director of the Instituto de Ciencias de la Salud de la Universidad Nacional Arturo Jauretche (UNAJ), the academic secretary and a professor of the communication and health specialization at Universidad Nacional de La Plata (UNLP), a professor of communication and health of the bachelor’s program in nursing at UNAJ, and a professor of social communication at UNLP.
 Among other activities, Ms. Poccioni has coordinated social communication between various programs and has conducted courses and training for staff at public hospitals.
 She coordinates SIT’s program activities in Florencio Varela.

 Ignacio Llovet, PhD